theyareonit/linux-gaming-optimization/README.md

 This is not a step-by-step instruction manual but rather a collection of resources and things to consider when tuning Linux systems for low-latency, low-jitter gaming.

-This is targeted toward more experienced users, due to the fact that many settings listed here cannot be blindly applied, and require some understanding of what is going on.
+This guide is targeted toward more experienced users, due to the fact that many settings listed here cannot be blindly applied, and require some understanding of what is going on.
 That said, I don't claim to be an authority on this subject either, and some information here may be incorrect or misleading.

 Before reading this guide, please go through [PC-Tuning](https://github.com/valleyofdoom/PC-Tuning) to learn how to properly configure your hardware and UEFI/BIOS settings (you can ignore the Windows-specific steps).